 Payment: Pay for Student-Tutor.com is competitive.
 Most tutors will start at $16 per hour for online academic tutoring.
 SAT/ACT prep tutors will generally begin at $23 per hour.

 Given the requirements for tutors, Student Tutor does offer very competitive hourly pay based on your experience.
 They also hold very flexible hours and will work with students to accommodate their busy academic schedules.
-If Student Tutor sounds appealing, you can learn more and begin the application process here.

 Payment: QKids pay starts at a very generous $20 per hour, with the option to earn more and additional bonuses as you go along.
 Payment is traditionally conducted via PayPal.

 If you’re looking to expand your horizons and go beyond simply tutoring children in your own country, QKids could be the best fit for you.
-QKids is a large online English tutoring site that seeks to help non-English speaking Chinese students to learn the English language through quick 30-minute tutoring sessions.
+QKids is a large online English tutoring site that seeks to help non-English speaking Chinese students learn English through quick 30-minute tutoring sessions.
 Generally, children are aged 4-12 and have a familiar grasp of some key English concepts.

 As mentioned above, each lesson will be around 30 minutes long, and tutors will teach 1-4 students at a given time.
 QKids always try to match you up with the same students for each lesson; that way, you’re always looking at a few familiar faces, and students will feel more comfortable over time.
-If you’ve got a strong grasp on the English language and want to open your doors to a different tutoring experience, you can learn more about QKids or apply here.

 To become a tutor with QKids, you have to live in the US or Canada and be actively enrolled in University or already possess a bachelor’s degree.
 Some prior experience in teaching, mentoring, coaching, tutoring, or babysitting is preferred but not required.
 QKids also asks that you be able to teach around 6 hours per week at a minimum.
 When it comes to online tutoring jobs for college students, this is a great opportunity to look great on a future resume.

-Tips For Becoming an Online Tutor
+Tips for Becoming an Online Tutor

 Online tutoring is an excellent option for any college student who wants to earn extra cash or expand their resume before graduating.
 Below, find some useful tips for becoming an online tutor.